Comparisons12 min read

 User Interface & Ease of Use

-Both hosts have ditched traditional cPanel in favor of custom dashboards, and honestly, that's a win for everyone involved.
-MyKinsta is sleek and developer-focused — lots of power under the hood if you want it, but it doesn't shove everything in your face at once.
-SiteGround's Site Tools is arguably friendlier for complete beginners.
-It organizes everything logically and doesn't assume you know what PHP-FPM is or why you should care.
+Both hosts ditched traditional cPanel for custom dashboards, which is a win for everyone honestly.
+MyKinsta is polished and developer-focused — packed with power if you want it, but it doesn't throw everything at you all at once.
+SiteGround's Site Tools is arguably more friendly for complete beginners.
+It organizes features logically and doesn't assume you understand PHP-FPM or why you should care about it.

-Winner: Tie — it genuinely depends on your experience level.
+Winner: Tie — depends entirely on your experience level.

 Core WordPress Features

-Kinsta wins on raw technical depth.
-Isolated containers, enterprise CDN, APM tools, PHP version switching, Redis caching add-ons, and multi-region data centers across 35+ locations give you serious flexibility.
-SiteGround covers the WordPress bases really well — automatic updates, staging on paid plans, Git integration, WP-CLI access — but it doesn't go as deep on the infrastructure side.
-Which is completely fine if you don't need it.
-Most people don't.
+Kinsta pulls ahead on raw technical depth.
+Isolated containers, enterprise CDN, APM tools, PHP version switching, Redis add-ons, and multi-region data centers across 35+ locations give you serious infrastructure flexibility.
+SiteGround covers WordPress basics really well — automatic updates, staging on paid plans, Git integration, WP-CLI access — but doesn't go as deep on the infrastructure side.
+And honestly?
+Most people don't need that depth.

 Winner: Kinsta (for power users), SiteGround (for everyday WordPress needs)